BOtied: Multi-objective Bayesian optimization with tied multivariate ranks: Background

 \subsection{Bayesian Optimization}

-Bayesian optimization (BO) is a popular technique for sample-efficient black-box optimization \cite[see][for a review]{shahriari2015taking, frazier2018tutorial}.
+Bayesian optimization (BO) is a popular technique for sample-efficient black-box optimization \citep[see][for a review]{shahriari2015taking, frazier2018tutorial}.
 In a single-objective setting, suppose our objective $f: \mathcal{X} \rightarrow \mathbb{R}$ is a black-box function of the design space $\mathcal{X}$ that is expensive to evaluate.
-Our goal is to efficiently identify a design $\bm{x}^\star \in \mathcal{X}$ maximizing\footnote{ For simplicity, we define the task as maximization in this paper without loss of generality.
-For minimizing $f$, we can negate $f$, for instance. } $f$.
-BO leverages two tools, a probabilistic surrogate model and a utility function, to trade off exploration (evaluating highly uncertain designs) and exploitation (evaluating designs believed to maximize $f$) in a principled manner.
+Our goal is to efficiently identify a design $\bm{x}^\star \in \mathcal{X}$ minimizing\footnote{ For simplicity, we define the task as minimization in this paper without loss of generality.
+For maximization, we can negate $f$, for instance. } $f$.
+BO leverages two tools, a probabilistic surrogate model and a utility function, to trade off exploration (evaluating highly uncertain designs) and exploitation (evaluating designs believed to minimize $f$) in a principled manner.